This three meat pasta bake is perfect, especially when you have a bunch of hungry teenage boys to feed! Everyone loves it!

 Sometimes she just dishes it up like goulash, skipping the baking.
 That way the kids can add cheese or not as they like.
 Easy-peasy!!

 Start by boiling up a 16 ounce box of rotini in a big pot until it’s “al dente.”
 Use tri color if you like.
 Rotini is the perfect shape to hang onto a bunch of sauce when you dish it up!

-Drain the rotini, you don’t need to rinse it.
-Put it back in the pot you cooked it in and then combine the sauce and meat mixture right in with the pasta.
+Drain the rotini but you don’t need to rinse it.
+Put it back in the pot you cooked it in.
+You will combine the sauce and meat mixture right in with the pasta.

 Not all spaghetti sauce comes in quarts.
-Out favorite is Mister C’s, born of the Caniglia’s, a famous and well-loved Omaha restaurant family.
-If you need to, buy an extra jar of your favorite (it freezes well) but under no circumstances do you want to skimp on the sauce!!
-P.S.
-Your own homemade would be ah-may-zing!
+Our very favorite sauce is Mister C’s, born of the Caniglia’s, a famous and well-loved Omaha, Nebraska restaurant family.

-Put that in a greased 13″ x 9″ casserole dish, dot with pepperoni, sprinkle on the “mozz” and “parm” (that’s restaurant talk) with reckless abandon and bake at 350 degrees until the cheese is all melty and golden brown on top.
+Put that in a greased 13″ x 9″ casserole dish, dot with pepperoni, then sprinkle on the shredded mozzarella and parmesan cheeses with reckless abandon!
+Bake at 350 degrees until the cheese is all melty and golden brown on top.

-Make it when you’ve got a houseful.
+Make this pasta dish when you’ve got a houseful.
 It’s become a “fave” with us.
 Serve up with some good bread and a vegetable or salad.
-Fresh fruit would be good too.
+Fresh fruit would be good, too.
 That and stretchy pants!

 Hungry Boy Three Meat Pasta Bake